Mdina Gate

 Mdina Gate, Baroque gateway in Mdina, Malta

-The main entrance to the fortified city features double pilasters, coats of arms, and an arched stone bridge decorated with lion statues.
+Mdina Gate is the primary entrance to the fortified city, featuring double pilasters, coats of arms, and an arched stone passage.
+The structure is decorated with lion statues that display the baroque architectural style of its construction.

-The structure appeared in the television series Game of Thrones as one of the gates of King's Landing, making it recognizable to global audiences.
+The structure was used as a filming location for the television series Game of Thrones, appearing as one of the gates of King's Landing.
+This role brought worldwide attention to the baroque entrance and its architecture.

 Location: Mdina